Funerals & Snakes

 Director Walter Salles (possibly best-known for his terrific adaptation of The Motorcycle Diaries twenty years ago) has created a soft-spoken masterpiece here.
 Every aspect of the cinematic craft is first-rate and it all goes to support a portrait of a family that could have ended up histrionic but instead is full of astute observations and perfectly calibrated characters.

 It’s hard not to watch I’m Still Here through the lens of current events.
 In the film we see how it is that many people find it easy to support authoritarianism (especially if it is a path out of poverty), but also it makes the risks of resistance abundantly clear.
-Like Paul Lynch’s novel about a possible rise of fascism in Ireland, Prophet Song, I’m Still Here is reminding us that this absolutely can happen here or anywhere but that dictatorship also sews the seeds of its own destruction.
+Like Paul Lynch’s novel about a possible rise of fascism in Ireland, Prophet Song, I’m Still Here is reminding us that this absolutely can happen here or anywhere but that dictatorship also sows the seeds of its own destruction.

 Tinā is a crowd pleasing local film that takes as a starting point the deadly Christchurch earthquake that occurred fourteen years ago, almost to the day.
 For many in the city, the trauma of that event is impossible to escape, but Miki Magasiva’s film (co-written with Mario Gaoa) suggests that, for some people at least, art and community can be a way through it.